falcosecurity/falco-website/content/en/blog/gitops-your-falco-rules/index.md

 The first container seems to be based on the `falco-no-driver` image (the driver is loaded separately), and the second one has the name `falcoctl-artifact-follow`.
 If you went through the previous section, you'll see the name of the container matches the service name in Linux.

-Now we need to look for the configuration file, We saw in the previous section its name was `/etc/falcoctl/falcoctl.yaml`.
+Now we need to look for the configuration file.
+We saw in the previous section its name was `/etc/falcoctl/falcoctl.yaml`.
 Let's start extracting the volumes on the `falcoctl-artifact-follow` container:

 ```
 $ kubectl -n falco get pod falco-8dv99 -o json | jq '.spec.volumes[]'